dojo/docs/dojo/hitch.rst

 Real-World Examples
 -------------------

 Let's say I want to stop right clicking on my page.
-This is a one-liner with dojo.hitch.
+This is a one-liner with dojo.hitch:

 .. code-example::
   :type: inline